unjs/nitro/docs/content/2.deploy/providers/cloudflare.md

 ::

 ### `_routes.json`
 Nitro automatically generates a `_routes.json` that controls which routes get served from files and which are served from the Worker script.
-Placing a `_routes.json` file in your public folder will replace the auto-generated one.
+The auto-generated routes file can be overrided in `nitro.config.cloudflarePages.routes`.

 ### Git integration